-Knowing the huge impact it can have on their bottom line, many employers have ditched paper timesheets or old punch timeclocks in favor of digital time and attendance solutions.
-These systems automate the entire time-tracking process.
+Knowing the huge impact it can have on their bottom lines, many employers have ditched paper timesheets or old punch clocks in favor of digital time and attendance solutions.
+A digital system automates the entire time-tracking process.
 It keeps detailed real-time data of when employees come and go, which it automatically transfers into a payroll solution in time for payday.

-Editor's note: If you're looking for information to help you choose the time and attendance system that's right for you, use the questionnaire below to have our vendor partners contact you with free information.
+Editor's note: Looking for the right time and attendance system for your business?
+Fill out the below questionnaire to have our vendor partners contact you about your needs.

-These types of systems cut down on employee time theft.
+These systems cut down on employee time theft.
 Since workers have to digitally clock in and out each day, they're not simply writing down when they start and end their day.
-This eliminates the possibility of employees getting paid for time they aren't actually on the clock.
+This reduces the possibility of employees getting paid for time they aren't actually at work.

 Research from time and attendance system provider TSheets found that nearly half of U.S. employees admit to time theft.
 This costs employers more than $11 billion a year.